 While there’s no one true way to serve pizza (it differs across the Italian regions), Naples is the spiritual home of pizza and Etica has the AVPN (Associazione Verace Pizza Napoletana) tick of approval.
 It was the first place in Adelaide to receive it.

-This style of pizza is different to the conventional style.
 The base is doughy, almost pita-like, while the toppings shoot for simplicity.
-Etica, of course, uses San Marzano tomatoes and real fior di latte (mozzarella), like any self-respecting Neapolitan pizzeria would.
+Etica, of course, uses San Marzano tomatoes and real fior di latte (cow's milk mozzarella), like any self-respecting Neapolitan pizzeria would.
 Simple salads accompany the simple pizzas.

 Paired with food is a weekly changing selection of Italian wine varietals, produced in South Australia or Italy.
 Get in early: Etica closes when the supply of fresh dough runs out.